pwighton/ci-qms/QM-001--QualityManual.md

 Management Review meeting, the following topics MAY be considered for
 discussion:

--   Status of all *clinical investigation* activities and study portfolio
+-   Status of all *observational study  * activities and study portfolio

 -   Subject safety, adverse events, and data integrity issues